-- Complete adherence to the requirements for granting insider-related exposure as stated in the Bank's Credit Policy Guidelines, the Insider-related Policy as well as the Bank's duly approved Standard Operating Procedure for managing insider-related exposures. - b.
-Full compliance with the relevant CBN policies on insider-related lending. - C. All affected Directors are precluded from taking part in the approval process of credit request wherein they have interest. - The related Director is required to execute a document authorizing the Bank to use their accruable dividends to defray any relatd. ed-obligor's delinquent exposures. - Lending to a director is required to be at a maximum of 5% of the bank's paid-up capital. e. - f.
-Total exposures to all directors is required to be at a maximum of 5% of the bank's paid-up capital. - All exposures to ex-Directors of the Bank, who have outstanding facilities before the expiration of their tenures on the board of g. the bank or their resignations therefore, would continue to be treated and reported as Insider-Related Exposure throughtout the facility life until the facility is fully discharged or paid down. - h.
-The Directors are required to execute documents for the transfer of their shares to the Bank's nominated broker to ensure effective control as required by the CBN policy to enhance the bank's Corporate Governance structure. - Section 89 of the Bank's Article of Association also reiterated that "a related Director shall vacate office or cease to be a Director, if the Director directly or indirectly enjoys a facility from the Bank that remains non-performing for a period of more than 12months.
+- a.
+Complete adherence to the requirements for granting insider-related exposure as stated in the Bank's Credit Policy Guidelines, the Insider-related Policy as well as the Bank's duly approved Standard Operating Procedure for managing insider-related exposures. - b.
+Full compliance with the relevant CBN policies on insider-related lending. - c.
+All affected Directors are precluded from taking part in the approval process of credit request wherein they have interest. - d.
+The related Director is required to execute a document authorizing the Bank to use their accruable dividends to defray any related-obligor's delinquent exposures. - e.
+Lending to a director is required to be at a maximum of 5% of the bank's paid-up capital. - f.
+Total exposures to all Directors are required to not exceed 10% of the bank's paid-up capital. - g.
+All exposures to ex-Directors of the Bank, who have outstanding facilities before the expiration of their tenures on the Board of the Bank or their resignations therefrom, would continue to be treated and reported as Insider-Related Exposures throughout the facility life until the facility is fully discharged or paid down. - h.
+The Directors are required to execute documents for the transfer of their shares to the Bank's nominated broker to ensure effective control as required by the CBN policy to enhance the bank's Corporate Governance structure. - i.
+Section 89 of the Bank's Article of Association also reiterated that "a related Director shall vacate office or cease to be a Director, if the Director directly or indirectly enjoys a facility from the Bank that remains non-performing for a period of more than 12months."

-The Bank's principal exposure to all its directors as at 31 Dec 2024 is \approx 383.09Mn.
+The Bank's principal exposure to all its directors as at 31 December 2024 is N383.09Mn.
 However, the relevant obligors under this category also have credit balances and deposits maintained in their bank accounts which mitigate the risks to the bank.

-Below is the schedule showing the details of the Bank's director-related lending
+Below is a schedule showing the details of the Bank's director-related lending: